pmhsfelix/course-docker/README.md

 ```
 This listing include both the `ubuntu` base image, that was fetched during the build process, as well as the newly created `image-example-0` image.

-We can now run a container with this created image
+We can now run a container using this newly created image

 ```
 ➜  course-docker git:(main) ✗ docker run -t --name container-example-0 image-example-0